 Mechanics are also important for customers because the ports on the microscope may be limited to place a detector.
 We manufacture bottom static cameras and retractable versions on the 35mm side port, but we also make customized designs for clients’ specific needs.

-The Cheetah1800 is superior in diffraction experiments.
-Material scientists benefit the Cheetah’s high dynamic range and speed for example in 4D-STEM experiments.
+The CheeTah M3 is superior in diffraction experiments.
+Material scientists benefit the CheeTah’s high dynamic range and speed for example in 4D-STEM experiments.
 Structural biologists and crystallographers exploit the high SNR such that they can work on low doses but still obtain sufficient intensity.
 A new era is opening up in materials science such as EELS where CCD detectors are replaced with direct electron detectors.
-On the other hand, Cheetah-Event is the detector of choice for ultrafast, time-resolved, or in-situ measurements.
+On the other hand, CheeTah T3 is the detector of choice for ultrafast, time-resolved, or in-situ measurements.

 What’s next for Amsterdam Scientific Instruments?